YangyangFu/dynax/README.md

 Dynamic system in Jax (Dynax): This repo implements a differentiable simulator for building energy systems to support forward simulation, parameter inference and optimal control.

+**NOTE**
+This library is still under active development.
+The APIs are not fully available yet.

 # Software Architecture
 ![structure](./doc/dynax-module.png)